YOU WILL BE HELD RESPONSIBLE FOR THE FOLLOWING INFORMATION

 Be prepared with these things before you begin registration:

 - Note your username and password.
 When you register, you will create a username and a password for yourself.
 We will not be able to look them up for you, so make sure you keep track of that information.
 You can log back in and make changes as you need to once your registration is complete.

 - Use Google Chrome, if you can, and enable all cookies on your browser.
 Make sure your browser has cookies enabled before clicking on the registration link.
 Otherwise, your application may not submit.
-Take this important step to ensure you don’t have to retype everything.
+Take this important step to ensure you do not have to retype everything.
 Keep in mind that our recruitment registration is stored in a different place.
-So, enabling cookies for this site only won’t work.
+So, enabling cookies for this site only will not work.
 Enable all cookies.
-When you’re finished registration, change your setting back to the original state.
+When you are finished registration, change your setting back to the original state.

 - Be prepared to complete the t-shirt portion of the application.
 The registration fee provides one shirt to each potential member.
 The shirts will be worn during philanthropy round, which is a two- day round.
-Some potential members choose to get only one shirt and wear it both days, but others choose to purchase an extra shirt ($13) so they will have a fresh one on hand for day 2 of the round.
+Some potential members choose to get only one shirt and wear it both days, but others choose to purchase an extra shirt ($12) so they will have a fresh one on hand for day 2 of the round.
 The order for recruitment shirts will be placed July 10.
 So, only people who have registered by July 9 will be able to order additional shirts.
 While we will order additional shirts for those women who register after July 9, we can not guarantee that every size and color will be available.
-Each of the shirts we have left will be sold for $13 cash at the Recruitment Kickoff on August 9.
-So, if you would like another shirt and miss the opportunity to order online, bring $13 cash, in exact change to the Recruitment Kickoff.
+Each of the shirts we have left will be sold for $12 cash, so if you would like another shirt and miss the opportunity to order online, you can still order one once you arrive to campus.
 See below for the shirt color options.